Snackbars in the Netherlands: the ultimate guide

 What about the vegetarians?

-The principle is the same — deep-fry, but eat carefully, as the molten cheese can cause burns.
+The principle is always the same — it’s deep-fried, so eat carefully, as the molten cheese can cause burns.

 READ MORE | A FEBO for Vegans?
 The Health Food Wall has just opened in Amsterdam!

-There are many other foods waiting to be deep-fried in a snackbar — ranging from chicken nuggets to fish in various forms.
-Their origin is probably just as mysterious as the meat in bitterballen.
+There are many other foods waiting to be deep-fried in a snackbar — ranging from chicken nuggets to fish in various forms, whose origin is probably just as mysterious as the meat in bitterballen.

 But if one day you feel curious (and brave), and you’re not vegetarian, feel free to order the unknown dishes on the menu!
 Otherwise, a safer option would be to order a kapsalon.

-What is your favourite snackbar?
+What is your favourite snackbar food?
 Tell us in the comments below!

 Vlad Moca-Grama